mkbabb/parse-that/docs/tranches/B/research/NOVELTY-FIRST-MECHANISM-ATLAS-2026-08-01.md

 relocated/invalidated/reused cells, edit latency, cold time, retained and peak heap, allocation/GC, package size, and exact consumer break-even.

-Fatal counterexamples: a previously failing arm becomes successful after an insertion outside its consumed span; a recovery diagnostic reads beyond its consumed interval; external action state changes without invalidation; span relocation changes UTF-16 bytes; retained heap grows without a bounded policy;
+Fatal counterexamples begin with algorithmic equivalence: if the experiment reduces to Dubroy/Warth/Ohm examined-region reuse or its shifting index/entry topology reduces to GPeg, the substrate is recorded as prior-art reproduction and receives no novelty credit.
+Further fatal cases are: a previously failing arm becomes successful after an insertion outside its consumed span; a recovery diagnostic reads beyond its consumed interval; external action state changes without invalidation; span relocation changes UTF-16 bytes; retained heap grows without a bounded policy;